aosp-devs/aosp-devs.org/newsletter/2025-january.md

 # aosp-devs.org January Newsletter

-Welcome to the first aosp-devs newsletter, keeping you up to date with things happening in the AOPS developer community.
+Welcome to the first aosp-devs newsletter, keeping you up to date with things happening in the AOSP developer community.

 ## New Blogposts